MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/servicenow-basic-authentication-v1.md

 These prerequisites are necessary to set up the **Microsoft 365 support integration**.

-1. \[AAD Admin\] Create Azure AD Application under your Microsoft 365 tenant.
+1. \[Microsoft Entra Admin\] Create Microsoft Entra Application under your Microsoft 365 tenant.

     1. Log on to the Azure Portal with your Microsoft 365 tenant credentials and go to the [App registrations page](https://portal.azure.com/?Microsoft_AAD_RegisteredApps=true#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) to create a new application.